98Miquelle11/salesforce/README.md

 ## Trails
 #### Notes:
 * This README only describes which modules and units I have completed in each trail documented,
 * The documentation for each trail is contained in separate folders.
-When you open each folder, you will see a README file that explains my learning process in more detail,
+When you open each folder, you will see a README file that explains my learning process in more detail.
-* The **CustomerSuccess** folder contains a collection of educational modules in this area.

 ### [Admin Intermediate Trail](https://trailhead.salesforce.com/content/learn/trails/force_com_admin_intermediate)
 #### Documented modules: